 While Samantha might have left Manhattan for London, there is still some sex in New York City, or at least plenty of talk about it.
 Across the East River in Brooklyn at Miranda and Steve’s, it’s their now seventeen-year-old son Brady (Niall Cunningham) who’s the only sexually active member of the household, regularly having his girlfriend stay the night, causing his mother to question her decision to endorse the sleepovers.
 Especially after she accidentally steps on one of her son’s used condoms in his bedroom.
 Mr Big, meanwhile, manhandles himself at his wife’s request, and Anthony bemoans the lack of handjobs caused by pandemic-induced gym closures.
 Despite having written about sex in her titular newspaper column and subsequent books, surprisingly Carrie proves far more reticent to talk about it on Diaz’s podcast which she is a regular guest on, and is told to “step her pussy up” and join in the conversation if she wants to keep the gig.

-With Molly Rogers taking over as costume designer from Pat Field, there’s still a distant lack of sweatpants, sneakers, and athleisure on display, with every character dressed to the nines whatever the occasion or time of day might be.
+With Molly Rogers taking over as costume designer from Pat Field, there’s still a distinct lack of sweatpants, sneakers, and athleisure on display, with every character dressed to the nines whatever the occasion or time of day might be.
 There is distinctly less fetishization of fashion in AJLT, certainly than there was in the final season and the movies, with the costumes reading as actual clothes, rather than a distraction.
 There are even some fun knowing acknowledgments like Miranda’s incredulity that Carrie has been trekking all over the city on foot in a pair of viraginous heels—no wonder she’s got lower back pain—and a hilarious moment where an older lady gives Carrie’s floor length tutu (a tribute to her signature SATC opening credits outfit) serious side-eye when she encounters her getting a cup of coffee in her old local bodega; while the best putdown Charlotte can muster when she spots Big’s ex Natasha (Bridget Moynahan) when she’s actively avoiding Carrie, is that she has the audacity to be seen in public in flats!